Stojanovich/AutoRespawn/README.md

 What You Can Do:
 Set Respawn Delay: Choose how many seconds players have before they’re auto-respawned.
-Change Message Color: Pick a color for the notification to match your server style.
+Change Message Color: Pick a color for the chat messages to fit your server’s theme.
-Customize Icon: Add a custom icon link to make the notification unique.
+Customize Icon: Add a custom icon link to personalize the message icon.

 # Example Configuration:
 ```